 The MCP55 Pro is a single-chip, high-performance HyperTransport peripheral controller.
 It includes a 28-lane PCI Express interface, an AMD Opteron 16-bit Hyper Transport interface link, a six-port Serial ATA interface, a dual-port Gb Ethernet interface, a single ATA133 bus master interface and a USB 2.0 interface.
 This hub connects directly to CPU#1 and through that to CPU#2.

 IO-55

 This hub connects directly to CPU1 via a 16 x 16 1 GHz Hyper Transport link.
-The IO-55 includes an interface for a PCI-Express x16 slot and interfaces with the NEC uPD720400.
+The IO-55 includes an interface for three PCI-Express slots.